penpot/penpot-docs/technical-guide/developer/frontend.md

 In the penpot repository there are some POMs that are meant to be extended by more specific pages.
 These include methods that should be useful when you write your own POMs.

-- `BasePage` contains methods to intercept network requests and return JSON data fixtures.
+- <code class="language-bash">BasePage</code> contains methods to intercept network requests and return JSON data fixtures.

-- `BaseWebSocketPage` also can intercept websocket connections, which are a must for tests in the workspace, or any other Penpot page that uses a WebSocket.
+- <code class="language-bash">BaseWebSocketPage</code> also can intercept websocket connections, which are a must for tests in the workspace, or any other Penpot page that uses a WebSocket.

 ##### API calls

-In order to mock API calls we just need to extend from the `BasePage` POM and then call its method `mockRPC`:
+In order to mock API calls we just need to extend from the <code class="language-bash">BasePage</code> POM and then call its method <code class="language-bash">mockRPC</code>:

 ```js
 export class FooPage extends BasePage {